-A Chaplain’s comments on the upcoming Supreme Court hearings on the Defense of Marriage Act (DOMA) [emphases added]:
+A US Army Chaplain’s comments on the upcoming Supreme Court hearings on the Defense of Marriage Act (DOMA), regarding his faith and religious liberty:

-While Canada’s acceptance of homosexuality was occasionally held up as a contrast to their southern cousins in the United States, it seems Canada hasn’t worked out all the moral issues associated with homosexual recognition, either.
+While Canada’s acceptance of homosexuality was occasionally held up as a contrast to their southern cousins in the United States, it seems Canada hasn’t worked out all the moral issues associated with “sexual freedom,” either.

 Though the trend is arguably decades old, recent court cases and public events have demonstrated the apparent moral (and legal) confusion over sexual behavior in the United States (and elsewhere).
 Of course, when right and wrong are decided by the tide of opinion and relativism, it’s not unforeseeable.
 As noted below, the US Congress is even trying to redefine “rape” in the military context.